AdobeDocs/journey-optimizer-apis/src/pages/references/authentication.md

 -H 'x-gw-ims-org-id: <IMS_ORG>'
 ```

-**IMS_ORG**: This is your personal ORGANIZATION ID, one ORGANIZATION ID is provided by Adobe for each of your instances :
+* **IMS_ORG**: This is your personal ORGANIZATION ID, one ORGANIZATION ID is provided by Adobe for each of your instances :

    To obtain your ORGANIZATION ID value, refer to your administrator or your Adobe technical contact.
 You can also retrieve it into Adobe Developer when creating a new integration, in the licenses list.

-**ACCESS_TOKEN**: Generate an access token in the Adobe Developer Console after creating a new integration to Adobe Journey Optimizer Service.
+* **ACCESS_TOKEN**: Generate an access token in the Adobe Developer Console after creating a new integration to Adobe Journey Optimizer Service.

-**API_KEY**: The client id generated by in Adobe Developer Console after creating a new integration to Adobe Journey Optimizer Service.
+* **API_KEY**: The client id generated by in Adobe Developer Console after creating a new integration to Adobe Journey Optimizer Service.

-**Permissions needed**
+## Permissions

 Ensure that the product profile associated with the API integration has the required permissions for the API you want to call.
 Also ensure that the [AEP role associated with the product profile](https://experienceleague.adobe.com/docs/experience-platform/landing/platform-apis/api-authentication.html#assign-api-to-a-role) has been give permissions in the AEP Permissions UI.